Domaine Serrigny, Savigny-les-Beaune

 Gilles Mathieu, a member of Jean-Pierre’s team over at Domaine Joseph Voillot, grew up in Savigny and had known the Serrignys all his life.
 He pretty much insisted that I visit, which I did early in February of 2016 without high expectations.
 The appellation is dominated by a handful of players and there was no press to speak of on the Serrigny wines.

 Domaine Serrigny farms small parcels in Auxey-Duresses, Côte de Nuits-Villages, Corton Charlemagne, Meursault, Monthelie, and Pernand Vergelesses, but the historic heart of the holdings are in Savigny.
-The farming culture is lutte raisonnée, i.e. sustainable, and the approach in the cellar is quite traditional.
-The parcel and the maturity dictate de-stemming entirely or partially (old man Serrigny never de-stemmed); the cap is still broken up by foot; and all of the élevages take place in older barrels for fourteen months (sometimes less for the whites, sometimes more for the reds) before racking to steel where the wine rests for several more months.
+The farming culture is lutte raisonnée, i.e., sustainable, and the approach in the cellar is quite traditional.
+The parcel and the maturity dictate de-stemming entirely or partially or not at all (old man Serrigny apparently never de-stemmed); ferments are spontaneous and the reds undergo alcoholic fermentation in wooden uprights; the cap is still, remarkably, broken up by foot; and all of the élevages take place in older barrels for fourteen months (sometimes less for the whites, sometimes more for the reds) before racking to steel where the wine rests for several more months.
 No fining for the reds, and bottling with only a light filtration.

 Another salient fact is that Marie Laure works with some very old vines.
 These perforce give low yields, and it’s an exceptional vintage here that gives as much as 40 hectoliters per hectare.
 She’s not afraid to wait for good ripeness either.
-Speaking of the reds, these are wines that express fruit, spice, and elegance with excellent acidities and tannic structures (thanks in part to the old vines and limestone soils).
-They are, like the whites, made with a modest yet a very sure hand — which in all things wine is the most honest of hands.
+The result is a range of Pinots deliciously rich with earth, fruit and spice, and frequently, depending on how limey the limestone soil is in a given plot, quite mineral.
+They also have excellent acidities and tannic structures.
+Her Chardonnays are plump, toothsome renditions underpinned with driving acidity.
+These are wines made with a modest yet sure hand, which in all things wine is the most honest of hands.
 Average production is 2,500 cases.

 The hail of 2013 damaged 80% of the Serrigny vines.
 The frost of May 2016 wiped out roughly 70% of the domain’s crop.
 Any plans that Marie Laure might have had to buy an automated system of pigeage went out the window.
 Tradition, chez Serrigny, endures.

-Photo of Gilles Mathieu courtesy of Sébastien Erôme; the one of Marie-Laure and of the bottles courtesy of Jeff Bramwell.
+Photo of Gilles Mathieu courtesy of Sébastien Erôme; the one of the bottles courtesy of Jeff Bramwell.